justpy-org/justpy/docs/reference/justpy.md

 # The justpy Command

 The `justpy` command starts the web sever and the async loop in which the application runs.
-Unless the `justpy` command is executed, no web pages will be served.No other command in the file after the `justpy` command will be executed so it should be the last command in the program file.
+Unless the `justpy` command is executed, no web pages will be served.
+No other command in the file after the `justpy` command will be executed (unless the `start_server` option is `False`) so it should be the last command in the program file.

 `def justpy(func=None, *, start_server=True, websockets=True, host=HOST, port=PORT, startup=None, **kwargs)`